Free Membership Tool

 Questions & Answers

-Members lost per year = members × churn rate.
-Multiply by average revenue per member for the annual loss.
-1,000 members at 15% churn and £300 average revenue lose 150 members and £45,000 a year — before lost ancillary spend and referrals.
+Multiply your member count by your annual churn rate to find members lost per year, then multiply by average revenue per member.
+For example, 1,000 members at 15% churn and £300 average revenue lose 150 members and £45,000 a year — before counting the ancillary spend and referrals those members would have generated.

 Model every lever of membership growth.